 Often, the major deciding factor is the original content available on each channel.
 Some of the most popular and critically acclaimed shows on TV right now are exclusive to these channels (Game of Thrones, for instance, is only available on HBO), and this exclusivity will likely play a large part in deciding which channel to choose.
-Here are the currently-airing dramas and comedies on the main premium channels:

 A large chunk of Cinemax’s original programming is confined to the Max After Dark late-night block, which airs adult films and TV-M rated series.
 The channel is producing several more mainstream original series, though, including The Knick, Outcast, and Quarry.

 If you want to keep up with any of these shows, you’ll have to go with the channel that airs them, which should make your choice easy.
 If you don’t have any specific shows in mind, know that each channel offers excellent original content, so it’s hard to go wrong.